 When is the ideal time for a Resident Physician Job Search for a new position when they’re finished training?
-The best time to look for employment after training is completed includes:
+The best time to look for employment after training includes the following:

 - Last Year of Medical School (You might be able to get a training stipend!)

-- 24 months before the end of residency
+- 24 months before the end of the residency

 - Summer before the end of your training